The 2018 Natalie Mayer Holocaust and Genocide Studies Lecture

 (John Le Carré, 2017)

-Lid King, Ph.D., scholar and international advisor on the subject of language, will speak about how hate speech has spread across the internet and what can be done to develop a counter narrative.
+Please join us in welcoming Lid King, Ph.D. as he describes how hate speech has spread across the internet and what can be done to develop a counter narrative.

 Pacific Lutheran University hosts the lecture Wednesday, May 2 at 6:30 p.m. in the Scandinavian Cultural Center.